Flamekebab/tugs-pdf-generator/README.md

 ## Document list compiler

-There'll be a folder of PDFs, left and right versions (so that the page number ends up in the right place).
+There'll be a folder of PDFs, left and right versions (so that the page number ends up in the right place), or just generic PDFs.
 Each document will need some sort of data kept on it for portability.
 This can be auto-generated for PDFs that have meta data but we cannot rely on that existing and so some way of manually inputting it seems like a good idea.

 Either we have a manifest file for each PDF or we have a single central index.
 Ideally I want to avoid databases for the sake of ease of portability.

 The code should check the timestamp on the central index and only recreate it if it's older than (time).
 No need to rescan a load of files every time the page loads.

-JSON is probably the easiest way to handle this - each object keeping track of its title, document type, author, licence, page count, and anything else that could be useful.
+JSON is probably the easiest way to handle this - each object keeping track of its title, document type, author, licence, page count, left or right status, and anything else that could be useful.
 The code that scans the data should be built in such a way as to allow us to add additional data without breaking anything later.
 Define some sensible defaults if the relevant data isn't found.
+Similarly if no left/right version is found fallback to a generic version of the document.

 ## Cover page generator/Table of contents generator